10 Great Things to Do at Christmas in Harrisburg, Hershey, and the Surrounding Area

 While tours of the Pennsylvania Capitol are recommended for a great overview of the building and its history, visitors can also opt to simply take a self-guided tour.

 The Middletown and Hummelstown Railroad features two different Christmas trains this holiday season.
 The Santa Surprise Train and the Polar Bear Express both feature festive Christmas activities and visits from Santa himself.

 Of course, you’ll also enjoy the trip along the banks of the Swatara Creek as the train travels from Middletown towards Hummelstown and back.

-The railroad offers holiday excursions on select days between November 25 and December 17, 2017.
+Trains run on most weekend days between November 24 and December 23.
 For more information, visit the railroad’s website.

 Christmas Walk in Little Buffalo State Park

 Don’t miss your chance to see the festive lights at Little Buffalo State Park in Perry County from December 17-23.
 Located a short distance north of Harrisburg, this historic and beautiful park features thousands of lights along a quarter-mile trail.
 Along the way, meet Santa in the woods, enjoy live music, and purchase delicious treats like hot chocolate and cookies.

 Hersheypark comes to life during the holiday season with decorations, special shows, and much more.
 More than 4,000,000 lights are displayed throughout the park, creating a festive environment for those wanting to hop on the many open rides.
 Don’t miss Santa and his reindeer, the holiday lights show, and their delicious hot chocolate.

 Christmas Candylane is open weekends from November 16 through January 1, 2019.
 Find out more in our full review of Hersheypark Christmas Candylane.